kryzaach/EscapeCodeImages/README.md

 # EscapeCodeImages
-Converts images to ascii escape codes for more interesting MOTD Banners
+Converts images to ansi escape codes for more interesting MOTD Banners

 Couple of things going on here: